-- C. Definition of Harassment.
-Unlawful discrimination or harassment consists of any form of unlawful discrimination on the basis of race, sex, religion, national origin, disability, or age. - D. Forms of Discrimination - 1.
-Sexual Harassment - a.
+D. Forms of Unlawful Discrimination and Harassment

+1. Sexual Harassment

+- a.
 No employee shall be subject to unsolicited and unwelcome sexual overtures or conduct, either verbal or physical.
 Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature constitute sexual harassment when - (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - (2) submission to or rejection of such conduct by an individual is used as a basis for employment decisions affecting such individual; or - (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work environment or creating an intimidating hostile or offensive working environment.
 Sexual harassment includes, without limitation, unwelcome propositions of a sexual nature or having sexual overtones, offensive touching of the body or display of sexually explicit images, or paraphernalia within the work place. - 2.
-Race, religion, and national origin discrimination. - a.
-No employee shall be subject to unlawful discrimination or harassment as a result of that employee's race, religion, or national origin. - b.
-No employee shall be unlawfully denied equal employment opportunity because of national origin, religion, or race.
-Equal employment opportunity cannot be denied because of marriage or association with persons of a particular race, religion, or national origin, or because an employee has a surname associated with a national origin group. - c.
-Harassment on the basis of race, religion or national origin is not tolerated.
-An ethnic, racial, or religious slur or other verbal or physical conduct because of an individual's race, nationally or religion constitutes harassment if it creates an intimidating, hostile or offensive working environment, unreasonable interferes with work performance or negatively affects an individual's employment opportunities.
+Race, color, national origin, religion, sex, sexual orientation and gender identity/expression discrimination. - a.
+No employee shall be subject to unlawful discrimination or harassment as a result of that employee's race, color, national origin, religion, sex, sexual orientation, or gender identity/expression. - b.
+No employee shall be unlawfully denied equal employment opportunity because of race, color, national origin, religion, sex, sexual orientation, or gender identity/expression.
+Equal employment opportunity cannot be denied because of marriage or association with persons of a particular race, color, religion, sex, sexual orientation, gender identity/express or national origin or because an employee has a surname associated with a national origin group. - 3.
+Disability Discrimination (American with Disabilities Act) - a.
+The City will not discriminate against qualified individuals with disabilities in regard to application procedures, hiring, advancement, discharge, compensation, training, or other terms, conditions, and privileges of employment.
+Additionally, the Americans with Disabilities Act (ADA) requires employers to reasonably accommodate qualified individuals with disabilities.
+It is the policy of the City to comply with all Federal, state, and local laws concerning the employment of persons with disabilities.